Overlapping diagonals both inside and outside, all crossing at the middle. Needs maximum shoelace length and thus “shortens” ends.

 This lacing method, like most decorative methods, is more difficult to tighten.
-Luckily, it has the advantage that the top is like a V-neck tee-shirt.
+However, this method has the advantage that the top is like a V-neck garment.
 Once the knot is untied, the top of the shoe can be opened wide to easily slip the foot in or out without needing to loosen or re-tighten all of the lacing.

 Shoelace Lengths for Supernova Lacing

 NOTE: Most lacing methods require a length of shoelace in almost direct proportion to the number of eyelets.
 Supernova Lacing has an exponential requirement, as can be seen in the red line in the graph at right.
 Every additional pair of eyelets requires an even greater additional length of shoelace.

 |Pairs of eyelets:||2||3||4||5||6||7||8|